 What Affects Your Veterinary Practice Insurance Premium

-Several factors influence how much you'll pay for business insurance as a veterinary practitioner.
+Several variables influence how much you pay for business insurance as a veterinary practitioner.

 🐾

-Companion animal general practice is generally lower risk than equine, large animal, or specialist surgical practices.
-Vets offering advanced surgery, oncology, or emergency and critical care attract higher premiums due to the complexity and value of treatments.
+General companion animal practice is typically rated lower than equine, large animal or specialist surgical practices.
+Vets offering advanced surgery, oncology or emergency and critical care attract higher premiums due to the complexity and value of treatments.

 💰